 So, I’m sure you can imagine that, if I can get away with a 30-minute dinner when I get home, I’m gonna.

-And one of the best things about meals like this One Pot Ground Beef Stroganoff?
+And one of the best things about meals like this Easy Ground Beef Stroganoff?
 It’s still only 30 minutes start to finish, even when using completely fresh and unprocessed ingredients.

 That’s right.
 No canned mushroom soup – just tasty, meaty cremini mushrooms, beef broth, sour cream, and a splash of wine make up the base sauce of this stroganoff.